ietf-wg-cellar/matroska-specification/notes.md

 it may be useful to exclude the tracks that lack the Default flag.
-Here, one provides descriptive service for the visually impaired (which has its own flag and may be automatically selected by user configuration but is unsuitable for users with default-configured players), one is a commentary track (which has its own flag, which the player may or may not have specialized handling for), and the last contains karaoke versions of the music that plays during the film (which is an unusual specialized audio service that Matroska has no built-in support for indicating, so it's indicated in the track name instead).
+Here, one provides descriptive service for the visually impaired (which has its own flag and may be automatically selected by user configuration but is unsuitable for users with default-configured players), one is a commentary track (which has its own flag and the player may or may not have specialized handling for), and the last contains karaoke versions of the music that plays during the film (which is an unusual specialized audio service that Matroska has no built-in support for indicating, so it's indicated in the track name instead).
 By not setting the Default flag on these specialized tracks, the file's author